How to Make a Smooth Transition From Therapist to Coach

 First, let’s break down the differences between offering therapy and coaching as services to your clients.

-You can diagnose and treat various mental health conditions as a licensed mental health professional.
-Your sessions focus on past events in your client’s life and how they affect their life in the present.
-You may address issues like anxiety, depression, mood disorders, or addictions.
+• Your sessions focus on past events in your client’s life and how they affect their life in the present.

-Life coaching, in contrast, does not require a license.
-Coaches can obtain certifications from institutions such as the International Coaching Federation (ICF) or the European Mentoring and Coaching Council (EMCC), but certification is not mandatory to practice.
+Coaches can obtain certifications from institutions such as the International Coaching Federation (ICF) or the European Mentoring and Coaching Council (EMCC).
+You can even get a certification in mental health coaching.

 [ Read: Are You Embodying These 7 Roles of a Coach? ]

-Life coaches don’t spend much time analyzing past events and instead focus on the client’s current life and desired future.
-They help clients set and achieve personal and professional goals through various coaching models, exercises, questioning techniques, and accountability strategies.
+Life coaches don’t spend much time analyzing past events.
+Instead, they focus on the client’s current life and desired future.

 Therapy and coaching are typically set apart by their approach and focus.

-Therapy addresses and heals past traumas and mental health issues, providing clients with tools to manage their emotions.
-It involves a deep exploration of past experiences to foster mental wellness.
+Therapy addresses and heals past traumas and mental health issues.
+It provides clients with tools to manage their emotions.

 Coaching, however, is future-oriented.
 It helps clients define their goals and create actionable plans to achieve them.
-Coaching is about envisioning the future and maintaining accountability, building on the foundation of emotional stability that therapy provides.

-It’s essential to recognize that neither approach is inherently better than the other.
+Neither approach is inherently better than the other.
 These approaches complement each other and offer different tools for healing and personal development.

 What Can Coaching Offer to Clients That Therapy Can’t?